backstage-technical-services/hub/docs/Our Tools.md

 All parts of the website use git for version control and to make collaboration between multiple team members easy.

-GitHub have made a handy [handbook][git-handbook] on basic git usage.
+If you are unfamiliar with git, GitHub have a [handbook][git-handbook] on basic git usage.

 ## GitHub